JASYTIONLINE/ttu_knowledge_base/content/index.md

 Now at the gate, the splash screen red, he lifts his wings and turns his head.
 Though bruised and battered by the fight, the DigiPort Dragon has taken flight.

-# Welcome to the DigiPort AI Data Portal

-<p><strong style="color:#c0392b;">DIGIPORT AI</strong></p>

-## Your Portal into Jasyti's Universe

-This is the very first Markup Page I ever published.
+**This is the very first Markup Page I ever published.
 I hope the instructor likes it.
-I am WAY off reservation here.
+I am WAY off reservation here.**